The Printable Guide on this webpage gives you the most important things

 The Iao Needle is a 2,250-foot tall rock formation surrounded by lush green mountains, in the center of the west half of Maui.
 The road into the Iao Valley begins in the center of downtown Wailuku.
 Take an umbrella, since there is often a light steady drizzle there.
 Walk along the path from the parking lot.
 There are great views from the top of the walkway, and a lovely stream to stroll by at the bottom of the walkway.
 There is a fee for parking.
 More info and photos of Iao Valley are at

-There are three sights to see on the road to Iao Valley, before or after you go to the Iao Needle.
+There are two sights to see on the road to Iao Valley, before or after you go to the Iao Needle.
 I am listing them below in the order you would find them on your way OUT of the Iao Valley.

 Kepaniwai Heritage Gardens, adjacent to the old Hawaii Nature Center.
 Garden and architectural displays from eight cultures that contributed to modern Maui: Chinese, Japanese, New England, Portuguese, Native Hawaiian, Korean, Puerto Rican and Filipino.
 Free.
 Open 7 AM to 7 PM.